Groin: Injury Overview of Pulls, Strains & Tears

 Dynamic stretching This type of stretching involves repetitive complex movements that will lubricate the joint, stimulate blood flow, increase your heart rate, and work the muscles.
 Dynamic stretching should only be performed when static stretching doesn’t cause pain or discomfort and before sports or strenuous activity.
 Aim for 15 minutes of drills, light upper and lower body cardio, and so on.
 Grapevines before and after a run will help with the core and groin.

 Strengthening exercises (isometric, compound, sports) Start with isometric exercises, gradually progress towards compound weight lifting exercises, and then towards sports and plyometrics.
 Start by using just your bodyweight and then slowly progress to resistance bands, weights, and similar.
 Make sure your injured muscles can handle the training to avoid re-injury.
 Make kettlebells part of your work out routine.
 Kettlebells range in weight so it is easy for anybody to find the best one for them.
 In particular kettlebell swings and deadlifts can help strengthen the groin.

 Isometric or static exercises Such exercises allow muscle contraction without elongation.
 These types of exercises are the safest and are done to stimulate muscle growth and hormonal release after a period of inactivity and probably some muscle atrophy.
 Focus on the squeeze, establish a mind-muscle connection and twitch every fiber in the muscle groups.
 You can also alternate the intensity in sets.
 Many gyms now offer workout classes that provide isometric training.
 If you can, take advantage of any instructor who provides guidance with isometrics.
 Pilates is also a successful way to work the groin, hip, thigh and quad muscles.

 For the adductors, place a medicinal ball between the ankles and squeeze while lying on your back.
 Also, for the short adductors place the ball between the knees and squeeze.
 For the abductors, the same principle must be applied, search for an immovable object and proceed to push it away laterally by using you the bottom of your outer foot.
 Also, for the short abductors, push with your outer part of the knee.

-Straight leg raise By pushing your leg straight against resistance, the quadriceps muscles are worked, mainly.
+Straight leg raises By pushing your leg straight against resistance, the quadriceps muscles are worked, mainly.
 The abdominals and both adductor and abductors muscle groups will help stabilize this movement.
-Some variations may apply to this exercise but it’s advised you start with the just the force of gravity by lying on the floor, face up, and lifting the leg towards the ceiling, then alternating leg.
+Some variations may apply to this exercise but it’s advised you start with the just the force of gravity by lying on the floor, face up, and lifting the leg towards the ceiling, then an alternating leg.
 Doing a couple of dozen reps for each leg will help prepare the muscles for harder exercises.

 Hip extension exercises By pushing the leg backward against resistance, the hamstrings, glutes, and some back muscles are being worked.
 There are many variations of this exercises but it’s recommended that you gradually increase the difficulty of this exercise by first using only your bodyweight.
 Lie flat on your stomach and raise your heel towards the ceiling as much as possible, contracting the muscles.
 Do a couple of dozen repetition per leg until you feel the burn and then alternate leg.
 Variations include elastic bands, machinery, even free weights, both vertically and horizontally, proceed with caution towards the next variations.